-A search of the Scotland's Environment (SE) online mapping tool determined that the works lie on the 'Jedburgh' and 'Teviotdale Sand and Gravel' groundwaters, (which are not Drinking Water Protected Areas as they lie outwith the Scotland river basin district) which have both been classified as 'Good'.
+A search of the Scotland's Environment (SE) online mapping tool determined that the works lie on the 'Grangemouth' groundwater, (which is also a Drinking Water Protected Area), which has been classified as 'Poor'.

 The scheme is not located within a Nitrate Vulnerable Zone.